aternosorg/taskmaster/README.md

 The run function is called when the task is executed.
 It's the only required function for a task.
 It can return a value that is passed back to the main process and can be handled by defining a `Task::handleResult(mixed $result)` function in your task.

+In all current workers, the input/output streams are connected to the main process, so you can use `echo` and `STDERR` to output something in your `run()` function at any time.

 ### Call back to the main process